Mercedes Benz restoration

 Back To Top

-I loved restoring the interior trim of this 1959 Mercedes-Benz 190SL several years ago.
+2011: I loved restoring the interior trim of this 1959 Mercedes-Benz 190SL convertible.
 It's a 2-door grand touring convertible with a removable hardtop.
 Mercedes built 25,881 units between May 1955 and February 1963.
 The S represented 'Sports' while the L meant 'Light'.
 It was a beautiful sibling to the prestigious and awe-inspiring gullwing door 300SL.

 Back To Top